1. Home

 Interview Series, Episode 10: Sherri Douville

-by | Jan 14, 2022 | Insights, Interviews, Technology | 0 comments
+by | Jan 14, 2022 | Insights, Interviews, podcast, Technology | 0 comments

 Right before the holidays I had a wonderful conversation with author, evangelist, and CEO of Medigram, Sherri Douville.
 I’ve known Sherri for quite some time and have watched as she’s become an influential voice in many different facets of the medical technology field.
 During our discussion we talk about the new book she edited and co-authored titled, Mobile Medicine: Overcoming People, Culture and Governance, and we dig deeper into why transformational leadership is the key factor in melding medical science with developing technology to meaningfully impact patient care.
 Sherri is spot on in her assessment.
 Some of my favorite takeaways: